 Lista is an administrative neighborhood of Madrid, belonging to the Salamanca district.
 It has an area of 0.520399 km².
 As of 1 March 2020, it has a population of 21,362.
 The average cost of real estate here is 6 365 euros/m².

 Sarria is considered the richest area of Barcelona in terms of the earnings of residents.
 The district is also one of the first places in terms of population density.
 Sarria is incredibly beautiful and surprising with the harmony of traditional buildings and Art Nouveau architecture.
 In terms of real estate value, Sarria ranks 9th in the top 10 expensive Spanish districts with a price tag of 6,380 euros/m².

 8th place: El Viso, Madrid

-Madrid, like Barcelona, is the city that is most attractive to the majority of the country's residents and expats due to employment opportunities, socio-cultural diversity and tourist attractions.
-These factors stimulate demand and push prices up.
+Madrid, like Barcelona, is the city that is most attractive to the majority of the country's residents and ex-pats due to employment opportunities, socio-cultural diversity, and tourist attractions.
+These factors stimulate demand and escalate prices.
 Even the decline in the cost of housing during the pandemic in the expensive areas of Madrid was not significantly noticeable.

 7th place: Old Town, Barcelona

-The Old Town is an area of Barcelona, which has an administrative designation under the number 1.
+The Old Town is an area of Barcelona, which is first in the administrative designation.
 The Old Town is located between the Mediterranean coast and the Eixample district.
 The historic center includes the oldest neighborhoods of Barcelona.